Extractive Sector CSR Counsellor

-The Office of the Extractive Sector CSR Counsellor was established in 2009 as part of the Government of Canada’s CSR Strategy for the International Extractive Sector.
+The Office of the Extractive Sector CSR Counsellor (Bureau du conseiller en responsabilité sociale des entreprises (RSE) was established in 2009 as part of the Government of Canada’s CSR Strategy for the International Extractive Sector.
 The mandate of the Counsellor is defined by an Order in Council.

 Marketa Evans held the position until she resigned in October 2013.
 In March 2015, Jeffrey Davidson was appointed as Counsellor.
 Some commentators have argued that as competent as Jeffrey Davidson may be, the government has not given him the tools necessary to be an effective regulator of the extractive sector.

 The Counsellor was replaced by the Canadian Ombudsperson for Responsible Enterprise in 2019.